Supercuspidal unipotent representations: L-packets and formal degrees: Adjoint unramified groups

 This entails that we can find a bijection as in part (1), which is $(\Omega^\theta)^*$-equivariant as far as $\pi$ and $\lambda$ are concerned, but maybe not on the relevant enhancements of $\lambda$.
 Notice that by Theorem \ref{thm:A} our method determines $\lambda$ uniquely up to $(\Omega^\theta)^*$ (given $\pi$).
-We remark that in some of the cases a canonical $\lambda$ can be found by closer inspection, for instance see Section \ref{sec:innAn}.
-For classical groups twisted endoscopy can be used to canonically associate a L-parameter to every irreducible admissible representation, see \cite{Art,Mok,KMSW}.

 A priori it is possible that $(\Omega^\theta / \Omega^{\theta,\mh P})^*$ acts nontrivially on some enhancements.
 To rule that out we need another case-by-case check.
 There are only few cases with $\sfb > \sfb'$, or equivalently $(\Omega^\theta)^*_\lambda \supsetneq (\Omega^\theta / \Omega^{\theta,\mh P})^*$, namely \cite[7.44, 7.46, 7.51 and 7.52]{Lusztig-unirep}.
 In those cases $\sfb' = 1$, and we checked in Sections \ref{sec:innCn} and \ref{sec:innDn} that $(\Omega^\theta)^*_\lambda$ acts transitively on the set of $G^{F_\omega}$-relevant cuspidal enhancements of $\lambda$, with isotropy group $(\Omega^\theta / \Omega^{\theta,\mh P})^*$.